eclipse-tractusx/tutorial-resources/migration-guides/GENERIC_POSTGRESQL_MIGRATION_GUIDE.md

 #### 1b.
 Check PostgreSQL Extensions

-Document all extensions currently in use before migration.
-Extensions may require manual reinstallation or reconfiguration in the new version:
+Document all extensions before migration — they may require reinstallation in the new version:

 ```bash
 # List all installed extensions